jakemcc/jakemccrary.com/source/_posts/2014-06-22-comparing-clojure-testing-libraries-output.markdown

 ##### clojure.test #####

-Most (hopefully all) Clojure programmers should be familiar with clojure.test.
+Most (hopefully all) Clojure programmers should be familiar with **clojure.test**.
 It is the testing library that is included with Clojure.

 ``` clojure
 (ns example.string-test